PACO-CPU/minimal-mistakes/_docs/052-eval-gauss.md

 {% include base_path %}

 ## Approximate Gaussian Filter Evaluation
-The Gaussian blur filter algorithm is used in image processing to smooth over noisy images.
+The [Gaussian Blur](https://en.wikipedia.org/wiki/Gaussian_blur) filter algorithm is used in image processing to smooth over noisy images.
 They generally generate a new color value for each pixel by incorporating the color values of neighboring pixels, weighted depending on the distance between pixel and neighbor.

 Precise implementations of the Gaussian blur algorithms calculate this by moving a sliding window over the image, adding up neighboring pixels (multiplied by weights).